Logo: Unified Wood Economy

 Our Solution

-We are working with The Reclaim Project to train returning citizens from incarceration in the needed skills to deconstruct vacant buildings as well as wrap-around job readiness training.
-We are working with Construction Junction, a robust reuse store on the Southeast side, to build a supply chain to capture the valued materials coming from deconstruction and demolition projects and process them into products ready for the marketplace.
+In 2022-2024, UWE worked with The Reclaim Project to train returning citizens from incarceration in the needed skills to deconstruct vacant buildings as well as wrap-around job readiness training.
+By partnering with Construction Junction, a robust reuse store on the Southeast side, we built a supply chain to capture the valued materials coming from deconstruction and demolition projects and process them into products ready for the marketplace.

 Chuck Verrett | Visionary and Co-Founder, The Reclaim Project